This article covers various approaches to find and replace text in Word documents using C# in .NET or .NET Core applications.

 Find and Replace is quite a useful feature of MS Word to quickly locate and replace the desired text in the documents.
 It becomes more handy and time-saving when you are working with longer documents.
 In cases when you need to find and replace text in hundreds of Word documents or you need to automate this process, you’ll definitely opt to do it programmatically.
 So in this article, I’ll show you how to find and replace text in Word documents programmatically in different scenarios using C#.
 Once you have read this article, you will be able to:

-- find and replace text in Word documents,
+- find and replace text in Word DOC/DOCX using C#

-- find and replace similar words in Word documents,
+- find and replace similar words in Word document

 First of all, create a new C# project (Console, ASP.NET, etc.) in Visual Studio and install Aspose.Words for .NET via NuGet Package Manager or Package Manager Console.